 Pre-booked cruise: Cost breakdown

 A pre-booked cruise is the most costly way to see the Galapagos.
 This is why people envision The Galapagos as an expensive place.
 Prices vary by company, class, and route, but you will pay a premium to have a secured spot on a particular ship in advance.
-There are endless company options, but Intrepid Tours and G Adventures are popular and have accessible reviews (note: we’ve never personally booked a cruise in advance).
+There are endless company options, but Viator, Intrepid Tours, and G Adventures are popular and have accessible reviews.

 - 5-night cruise: $2500-$5000+ USD (varies by class, ship, route, etc.).
 Accommodation costs included.